RaveMaker/Daily-Backup/README.md

-Backup Script - Daily and Weekly backups with File based DeDup
+Daily Backup
 ==============================================================

-Create Daily and Weekly backups with File based DeDup using rsync.
+Create Daily and Weekly backups with File based deduplication using rsync.

 ### Installation